 Causes of ear infections in dogs

 Because of the many different causes of a dog's ear infection, it is important to have your dog examined by a veterinarian, who can then determine the proper medication or treatment.

-- Allergies - In dogs allergies manifest themselves as skin itching and
+- Allergies - In dogs allergies manifest themselves as skin itching

-becomes itchy in allergic dogs.
+which also becomes itchy in allergic dogs.
 These dogs scratch and

 rub at their ears causing inflammation and the release of exudates

 that grow bacteria and molds.
 Types of allergies: dust mites -

 cigarette smoke - mildews - grasses - pollens - weeds - certain

 - Parasites - Ear mites are tiny infectious organisms resembling